 Crab

-There are all types of crab and different ways that anglers use crab in certain waters to catch the right predators.
-Around inshore areas, such as bridges and fast-moving currents, anglers like to use blue crab.
+There are all types of crabs and different ways that anglers use crabs in certain waters to catch the right predators.
+Around inshore areas, such as bridges and fast-moving currents, anglers like to use blue crabs.
 You’ll typically use a float that is a few feet from the crab to keep the bait just where you want–in the strike zone.

 The Secrets to Catching More Fish with Your Baits